Tutoring & Testing

 Preparation materials for all of our placement tests are available online to help you show your highest potential.
 To find materials for the ACCUPLACER Reading and Writing Assessments, the ALEKS Math Assessment, the WebCAPE Foreign Language Assessment, and/or to take a proctored exam please visit the Placement Testing Preparation page.

 The ALEKS placement test can be taken online from home through FlashLine.
 Students who wish to take ALEKS placement on-campus are welcome to do so during a Placement Testing time block.
 New students who have current ACT scores will be placed in reading and writing courses according to ACT reading and English subscores.

 New students who do not have current ACT scores must take ACCUPLACER reading and writing.
-ACCUPLACER is a comprehensive, self-paced computer testing program that helps place students into appropriate courses and maximizes the information colleges need to ensure student success.
+ACCUPLACER is a comprehensive, self-paced computer testing program that helps place students into appropriate courses and maximizes the information colleges need to insure student success.